Palm Sunday

 THE SAVIOR

-Let us take time this weekend to exalt King Jesus, our Savior, just as the crowds did as He entered Jerusalem on Palm Sunday:
+Let us take time this week to exalt King Jesus, our Savior, just as the crowds did as He entered Jerusalem on Palm Sunday:

 “The next day a great multitude that had come to the feast, when they heard that Jesus was coming to Jerusalem, took branches of palm trees and went out to meet Him, and cried out: ‘Hosanna!
 “Blessed is He who comes in the name of the Lord!”
 The King of Israel!’”
 (John 12:13)

-Serving was a strong quality for King Jesus’—a priority and a way of life for Him.
+Serving was a strong quality for King Jesus—a priority and a way of life for Him.
 He spoke to this priority when He said, “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
-This is the first and great commandment” (22:37-38).
-Loving and serving God first, is the most important thing a Christian can do.
+This is the first and great commandment” (Matthew 22:37-38).
+Loving and serving God first is the most important thing a Christian can do.

 As you consider the character quality of service, give praise to God that Jesus, the Messiah, the Savior of the world, came first as a lowly servant.
 Then open your heart and behold how the greatest man—and servant—who ever lived modeled what it means to serve and sacrifice.